Panopto/UploadAPISamples/HTML_JS_Sample/readme.txt

 To invoke MultipartNodeUploadAPI.js, call 'node MultipartNodeUploadAPI.js', optionally with arguments.
 The arguments, with defaults, are listed in order near the top of the file.
-Some of the defauls are examples, so change them to meaninful defaults as desired.
+Some of the defauls are examples, so change them to meaningful defaults as desired.

 MultipartNodeUploadAPI.js logs into the specified site, creates a new session under the specified folder.
 It then uploads a single specified file to that session and queues it for processing.
 It is possible to upload any number of files to any session.
 That session might already exist.
-Consider this as an example of the simplest possible complete use case.
+Consider this file as an example of the simplest possible complete use case.

 The upload sequence might fail for any number of reasons: authentication problems, unacceptable file formats, internet latency, etc.